maxdobeck/books/sauce/locale-language-location/src/intro/lll.md

 Testing integrated systems is usually easy with any testing Framework.
 Like: asserting Third Party Ads are localized inside your App or Site.
 This is achievable with mocking of IP locations using WonderProxy and/or Sauce Connect.

-Setting the Locale is fully supported on iOS & Android.
+Setting the Locale is fully supported on iOS and Android.

 ### Language
 * Do test accuracy of translations.